nodeset-org/constellation/docs/Protocol Parameter Justifications.md

 **NO/Admin Fee split: 10%/90%**

-If one were to approximate investment into the protocol, the value is probably closer to 1%/99%, but we think it's worthwhile to incentivize network growth and community goodwill.
+If one were to approximate investment into the protocol, the value is probably closer to 1%/99%, but we think it's worthwhile to incentivize network growth and community goodwill by providing NOs a sizable chunk of the pie.

 Admin: Spends years of our lives building, maintaining, and upgrading this system
 NOs: Spends a few hours every few months maintaining a node